CrossLangNV/DGFISMA_paragraph_detection/README.md

 We also provide support for sentence segmentation with Spacy.

-Given a CAS with to be segmented text in the sofa of the OldSofaID, one can add a new view (NewSofaID) with "spacy-segmented" text via:
+Given a CAS with to be segmented text in the sofa of the OldSofaID view, one can add a new view (NewSofaID) with "spacy-segmented" text via:

 ```
 from segment import TextSegmenter